-"Neighborhood street" means a street that is generally longer than a local street and provides connectivity to collectors or arterials.
-Neighborhood streets have greater connectivity and generally have more traffic than local streets and are used by residents in the area to get into and out of the neighborhood.
+"Neighborhood route" means a street that is generally longer than a local street and provides connectivity to collectors or arterials.
+Neighborhood routes have greater connectivity and generally have more traffic than local streets and are used by residents in the area to get into and out of the neighborhood.
+Neighborhood routes in the City of Coos Bay are identified in the City's Transportation System Plan.